-Our six homes vary in size from 47 bedrooms to 90 bedrooms.
-Each is a safe, well-equipped environment, which is intended to be a real home, somewhere that our residents can feel comfortable, for however long they stay.
-Care home communities include men and women of varied ages and abilities.
-Each home has a dedicaated social activity team who tailor activities to residents' needs, enabling each person to get involved with group activity sessions if they choose to, maintain individual hobbies and interests, and develop new ones.
+Our homes vary in size from 47 bedrooms to 90 bedrooms.
+Each is a safe, well-equipped environment, which is intended to be a real home - somewhere that our residents can feel comfortable for as long they stay.
+Care home communities include men and women of varied ages and abilities, and because our homes are exclusive to ex-Service people and their dependants, there is a unique camaraderie.

 Guidance for moving into a care home

-The Royal British Legion's care homes are registered with the Care Quality Commission (CQC).
+The Legion's care homes are registered with the Care Quality Commission (CQC).
 Each is inspected by CQC against the Essential Standards of Quality and Safety associated Statutory Regulations.
-Latest inspection reports are available from the CQC website (see link below).
+Latest inspection reports are available from the CQC website.

-Poppy Homes are exclusive to the ex-Service community and their dependants.
-To clarify if you are eligible, please contact the Poppy Home that you wish to apply for.
+Our Care Homes are exclusive to the ex-Service community and their dependants.
+To clarify if you are eligible, please contact the Care Home that you wish to apply for.

-An information leaflet about each of our Poppy Homes and application forms can be obtained from the links on the right and detailed information on each home is available from the left navigation links.
-Prospective residents are welcome to visit any Poppy Home, by arrangement with the manager (contact details in leaflet and on individual home pages), to help them decide if it meets their needs and choices.
+Further information and brochures about each of our Care Homes are available from the links above.
+Prospective residents are welcome to visit any Care Home by arrangement with the manager (contact details in brochure and on individual Care Home pages), to help decide if it meets needs and choices.

 Types of care

-Each of our six Poppy Homes provide personal care previously known as residential care, which offers care that does not require the input of a Registered Nurse across each 24 hour period.
+Each of our six Care Homes provide personal care, previously known as residential care, which offers care that does not require the input of a Registered Nurse across each 24 hour period.
 Care is delivered by Care Assistants, supported where required by visiting District Nurses.
 All Legion care staff are experienced and trained to a high standard to ensure quality care is delivered.

 Nursing care is available for residents who require a Registered Nurse over a 24 hour period on a daily basis.
 Our Registered Nurses are experienced and many hold specialist skills enabling them to meet individualised nursing needs.

-Dunkirk Memorial House, Halsey House, Galanos House and Lister House each provide personal care for beneficiaries living with dementia within dedicated and specially designed environments.
+Dunkirk Memorial House, Halsey House, Galanos House and Lister House each provide dedicated, specially designed environments and personal care for beneficiaries living with dementia.
 Legion Homes do not provide dementia nursing care ie requiring a Registered Nurse to deliver or supervise dementia care over each 24 hour period.

 Younger Physically Disabled Care